 The wood frog (Lithobates sylvaticus) may be reddish, tan or dark brown but always has a dark mask under and behind the eyes.
 Some individuals have a light line down the middle of the back.
 This species has a dark blotch on the chest near each front leg.
 The belly is white and may have some dark mottling.
-Adult wood frogs can grow to up to eight centimetres in length.
+Adult wood frogs can grow to up to six centimetres in length.
 The call of this species is a series of sharp quacks, almost like those of a duck.
 Listen to the call of wood frog (courtesy of Adopt-A-Pond Wetland Conservation Programme).

 No other frog in Ontario has a dark mask like the wood frog’s.

 Although found on the tundra in the north and occasionally in grasslands in the west, the wood frog is most commonly associated with moist woodlands and vernal woodland pools.
 When inactive, this frog hides in logs, humus and leaf litter or under logs and rocks.
 It hibernates under logs or leaf litter on the forest floor.

 View an interactive map of the known ranges of wood frogs in Ontario